Action for failure to act naturalization

 3.2.
 Confirmation of receipt of the complaint

 3.3.
-Reaction of the immigration authorities
+Response of the immigration authorities

 The further course of the procedure depends on the behavior of the immigration authorities and the circumstances of your case: